Chapter 17 : Exploding Snaps and Glitter x 9999

 “Would you just answer the question?”
 Lily snapped impatiently.

-know, little sister, I was going to go wrap James in it while Desmond holds him down.”
+“If you must know, little sister, I was going to go wrap James in it while Desmond holds him down.”

 I snorted inwardly.
 No matter how much I hoped it was true, there was no way that James would allow Albus to get away with something so hilariously embarrassing (for Potter).